shopware5/devdocs/source/developers-guide/events-and-hooks/index.md

 ### methodActions
-The controller methods, for example indexAction, can be caught by an event too.
+The controller methods, for example `indexAction`, can be caught by an event too.
 These events are constructed using the following syntax:

 ```php